Eline Van der Velden: Career

-She is the founder of a production company, Particle 6 Productions, a full service digital agency focused on video content.

-In 2016, she was the face of Dutch Shampoo Andrelon and is known for her character Miss Holland.
-In 2016, Miss Holland made headlines as she asked the British public to teach her the National Anthem.
+In 2016, she appeared in adverts for the Dutch shampoo brand Andrelon.

+Miss Holland, a comedy character created by Van der Velden, made headlines in 2016 as she asked the British public to teach her the national anthem.

-As an actress she has starred in Dutch TV series De Troon, Beatrix and the Golden Calf-winning series Overspel.
-In Belgium she appeared opposite Jamie Dornan in Flying Home.
+As an actress, she has starred in Dutch TV series De Troon, Beatrix and the Golden Calf-winning series Overspel.
+In Belgium, she appeared opposite Jamie Dornan in Flying Home.

-Van der Velden starred in the BBC Three series "Putting it out there" where she challenges social perceptions of body hair, heels, spit, personal space and authority figures.
+Van der Velden starred in the BBC Three series Putting It Out There, in which she challenges social perceptions of body hair, heels, spit, personal space, and authority figures.

-In 2018 she starred in BBC 1 Northern Ireland's comedy Series Soft Border Patrol and the BBC Three comedy series Miss Holland.
+In 2018, she starred in the BBC One comedy series Soft Border Patrol and the BBC Three comedy series Miss Holland.

+In 2025, Particle6 Group, which Van der Velden founded in 2016, introduced Tilly Norwood, an AI-generated "actress" at the Zurich Film Festival.
+The announcement was met with outrage and a condemnation by the American actors' union SAG-AFTRA.

 Awards and recognition

 Miss Holland won the Best Online Comedy at the 2013 Lovie Awards, judged by Stephen Fry.
 The Match.com Parody video won Best Online Comedy People's Lovie Award, the people's vote.
-Her digital series Miss Holland and Match.com Parody Date 1 were also featured in the 2013 Google Lovie Letters.
+Miss Holland and Match.com Parody Date 1 were also featured in the 2013 Google Lovie Letters.

-She was the no.1 MotionMaker on DailyMotion, selected for the DailyMotion CinemaSelects.
-Her work was featured at the LA Webfest.